dart-archive/stagehand/README.md

 * Becomes the best way to create a new Dart project
 * Used by WebStorm, CDE, Sublime, and more
 * Distributed as a pub package

-## Non-goals

-* Fostering an entire ecosystem of generators
-* This project is opinionated.
+* Non-goal: fostering an entire ecosystem of generators.
+This project is opinionated.
 It’s not a framework for generators.

-## Requirements

-* Open source, hosted on github
-* Run the generators via `pub global run`
-  * or, via an API exposed by the package
-* Single package
-* Generators for:
-  * Dart + HTML app
-    * this is the most minimal option. for the developer that doesn’t want to be confused by too much going on.
-  * Dart + Polymer app
-    * this is the most opinionated and complete option. for the developer that says "I just want to paint by numbers"
-  * Dart + server-side
-  * Dart library (suitable to publish on pub.dartlang.org)
-* Anonymous and opt-in usage analytics
-* Creates
-  * the project directory itself
-  * all required directories
-  * pubspec.yaml file
-  * .gitignore file
-  * initial files like index.html

 ## Issues and bugs